pburkholder/decksets/2018-04-cf-summit/text.md

 2. Control Inheritance
 3. Security by Convention

 ^Third, we enable tenant security by making the secure choice the default choice.
-By reducing cognitive burden at the platform level, product teams can focus on security in their source code.
-One Example: S3 buckets are either public or private, and that's that, reducing the chance stashing private data in a bucket that is later accidentally exposed.
+By enabling self-service resources with sane defaults, product teams can focus on source code and functionality.
+You should totally do this.

+^One Example: S3 buckets are either public or private, and that's that, reducing the chance stashing private data in a bucket that is later accidentally exposed.
 A few others: S3 buckets enforce server-side encryption.
 DBs are encrypted at rest, and only allow TLS connections.
 And so on.

 ---
 # Compliance and Security